Home > Blog >

 Modern carrier allocation software leverages AI and machine learning to analyze shipment characteristics, carrier performance, and delivery time estimates to recommend the most cost-effective carrier for each shipment.

-3. API integrations with WMS, OMS, and ERP
+3. API Integrations with WMS, OMS, and ERP Systems

 A single platform that integrates seamlessly with Warehouse Management Systems (WMS), Order Management Systems (OMS), and Enterprise Resource Planning (ERP) ensures smooth data synchronization and better operational control.